Bmilner88/c2-professional-portfolio/README.md

 # Professional Portfolio

-This is my professional portfolio to showcase my bio, projects, and contact links.
+This is my first professional portfolio I built during the bootcamp.
+It doesn't use JavaScript, React or anything too crazy.

 ![alt text](./assets/images/readme-screenshot.png)